 7. Trailing 12 Month Sales [??]

 - TTM sales should be 1.5 times greater than the mean of the market’s TTM sales.

 Another condition that is difficult to screen and test without detailed statistical data of the market.

 The Good and Bad of Mechanical Investing

 As you can see from the investment checklist above, there is nothing difficult at all (except no. 6 & 7 due to the lack of data).

 Mechanical investing has its advantages..

-I am actually testing my own OSV mechanical portfolio at the moment.
+I am actually testing my own OSV mechanical investing strategy portfolio at the moment.
 Up about 27% YTD.
 Ironic how it is killing my actual real portfolio performance.